 As a global company, we are subject to taxation in the United States and various other countries.
 Significant judgment is required to determine and estimate worldwide tax liabilities.
 Our future annual and quarterly effective tax rates could be affected by numerous factors, including changes in the following: applicable tax laws; composition of pre-tax income in countries with differing tax rates; and/or establishment of a valuation allowance against deferred tax assets based on the assessment of their realizability prior to expiration.
 In addition, we are subject to regular examination by the U.S. Internal Revenue Service and state, local and foreign tax authorities.
 We regularly assess the likelihood of favorable or unfavorable outcomes resulting from these examinations to determine the adequacy of our provision for income taxes.
 Although we believe our tax estimates are reasonable, there can be no assurance that any final determination will not be materially different from the treatment reflected in our historical income tax provisions and accruals, which could materially and adversely affect our financial condition and results of operations.

-The implementation of tariffs and export controls on our products may have a material impact on our business.
+International trade disputes could result in additional or increased tariffs, export controls or other trade restrictions that may have a material impact on our business.